Patricia Anne “Patty” Baker

 Patty Baker breathed her last Thursday, Oct.
 1, 2020, at age 66 in Quilcene, Wash.
 After a nine-month battle with cancer treatment, Patty is free now from that body and at last with her Lord Jesus Christ in Heaven.
 Her hospice care at home surrounded Patty with the loving care of her husband and her four children, present with her at the time of her death.

-Born Patricia Anne French on May 7, 1954, in Seattle to Kay Joseph and Joan Margaret St. Martin French, Patty was the third in a family of 14 children — Mary, Joe, Pat, Dot, Jim, Liz, John, Jerry, Cathy, Margie, Bill, Teresa, Bob and Jean.
+Born Patricia Anne French May 7, 1954, in Seattle to Kay Joseph and Joan Margaret St. Martin French, Patty was the third in a family of 14 children — Mary, Joe, Pat, Dot, Jim, Liz, John, Jerry, Cathy, Margy, Bill, Teresa, Bob and Jean.
 In childhood, Patty moved from Seattle to Kennewick, Wash., where she started school.
-Her favorite childhood memories included living in West Hurley, N.Y., in the Catskills, and spending summers in Selah, Wash., at her grandma’s apple orchard.
-After a year in New York, her family settled on Polk Street in Moscow, where she graduated from Moscow High School in 1972.
-Patty’s artistic skills led her to begin studies in art at the University of Idaho.
+Her favorite childhood memories included living in West Hurley, N.Y., in the Catskills, and spending summers in Selah, Wash., at her Grandma’s apple orchard.
+After a year in N.Y., her family settled on Polk Street in Moscow, where she graduated from Moscow High School in 1972.
+Patty’s artistic skills led her to begin studies in Art at the University of Idaho.

 Surrendering herself to Christ, Patty pursued service work and ministry until meeting Charles Baker, whom she married May 13, 1978.
 They lived two years in Southern California, having their first two children, then returned to Moscow where two more children joined the Baker family, all four children delivered by Patty at home.